 John Crawford III

 Aiyana Stanley Jones

-Rabbi Hillel is famous for his tzedek (justice) mindset, which led him to ask "If I am not for myself who is for me?
+It was Rabbi Hillel who began making koreich, so as to fulfill the words of the Torah "They shall eat it (the Pesach offering) with matzot and marror" (Numbers 9:11).
+Rabbi Hillel is also famous for his tzedek (justice) mindset, which led him to ask "If I am not for myself who is for me?
 And being for my own self, what am 'I'?
 And if not now, when?"

 And God delivered us from Egypt with a mighty hand and an outstretched arm.
 (Deuteronomy 26:8)